rafaelandrade-dev/rafaelandrade-dev/README.md

 Studying to become an amazing Software Developer
 -----------------------------

-I'm a 15 years old developer.
+I'm a 16 years old developer.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.

 * 🌍  I'm based in Paraíba, Brazil
 * ✉️  You can contact me at [andraderafael037@gmail.com](mailto:andraderafael037@gmail.com)
 * 🚀  I'm currently just studying
-* 🧠  I'm learning HTMl
+* 🧠  I'm learning JavaScript
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
 * ⚡  I love beach volleyball